Techniques to Sharpen Cobalt Drill Bits Skip to content

 Protects your drill: Your fingers, eyes, and face aren't the only things that will be damaged by a dull drilling bit.
 The lighter the drilling bit is, the harder your drill has got to work, which may put a strain on the motor.

-Ensures a clean-cut: Sharp drill bits are ready to traverse a spread of materials neatly.
-When bits get dull, they tend to catch on the items they're drilling into, which may make your finished project look tons less neat.
+Ensures a clean cut: Sharp drill bits are ready to traverse a wide range of materials neatly.
+When bits get dull, they tend to catch on the items they're drilling into, which may make your finished project look less neat.

 Techniques to Sharpen Cobalt Drill Bits

-Following are the steps to sharpen a cobalt drill bit.
+The following are the three methods and their steps to sharpen a cobalt drill bit.

 STEP 1

 Examine your dull bits.
-Your goal is to urge rid of merely enough metal to get a sharpened edge.
-Many bench grinders have two grinding wheels, one coarse one, and one fine.
+Your goal is to get rid of just enough metal to get a sharpened edge.
+Many bench grinders have two grinding wheels, one coarse and one fine.
 If the bits are ravaged, start with the coarse wheel, and switch to the finer one later within the process; if your bits don't look regrettable, begin with the finer emery wheel.

 STEP 2

 Don your goggles and switch on the bench grinder.
 Get a firm grip on your drilling bit and hold the leading edge precisely parallel to the front of the emery wheel.
-Slowly, carefully, move the bit until it contacts the wheel. don't turn or rotate it; keep it straight and held at the first factory angle of 60 degrees.
+Move the bit slowly and gently until it makes contact with the wheel.
+Don't turn or rotate it; keep it straight and hold it at the first factory angle of 60 degrees.

 STEP 3

-Hold the bit at this angle against the wheel for no quite four to 5 seconds.
+Hold the bit at this angle against the wheel for four to five seconds.
 Remember: Your objective is to quickly grind the dull surface away, not affect the bit.
 Specialize in grinding the bit's heel, where the tip meets the twisted shaft—not the edge—to achieve the perfect angle.
 If the curve isn't steep enough, the drilling bit won't bore smoothly.

 Read More: What is a Jobber Drill Bit?